CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_vitamins_minerals_zinc_html.md

 -------------------------------------------

-Zinc is important at all stages of your child’s development.
+Zinc is important at all stages of your childaÌ‚â‚¬TMs development.
 When your child is about 6 months old, you can start giving solid foods with zinc to your child.

 Children 7 to 24 months need 3 mg of zinc each day.